 Bunny Times uses carrots in a field to represent the array model of multiplication.
 In the first few levels, students determine the total number carrots in the field and a single bunny eats them all.
 Some students may count the carrots one by one, but soon, a patch of fog rolls in, obscuring many of the carrots.
 In later levels, bunny teams eat carrots in unison, with students able to specify the number of bunnies in each team.
 These game elements lead students to develop new strategies for thinking about multiplication, such as skip counting, adding on, and deconstructing problems like 7 x 8 into (5 x 8) + (2 x 8).

-If you tap the ‘Learn to Play’ sign post on the opening Bunny Times screen, you’ll be taken to a video that gives an overview of the game.
+Tap the image below to play Bunny Times on the NCTM Illuminations site.
 If you’d like to read about the pedagogy behind the game and a mathematical overview of each level, download this document.

 Thanks, Daniel, for posting this.
 And it’s already gotten a nice review from Tracy Zager: